StellaA30/Console-Finances/README.md

 ## Overview

-### In this challenge, we analysed the financial reocrds of a company by calculating the following:
+### In this challenge, we used JavaScript to analysed the financial reocrds of a company by calculating the following:
 1) Number of months
 2) Total profit/losses
 3) Average changes between the months